ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 | outbound | UDP  | `VPN server subnet` | `443` | Any | Any |
 {: caption="Table 4.
 Configuration information for ACL of a VPN server with default protocol and port" caption-side="bottom"}

-## Rules for VPN traffic with deliver route
+## Rules for VPN traffic with `deliver` route action
 {: #rules-vpn-traffic-with-deliver-route}

 When the client is connected to the VPN server, the VPN server drops all traffic from the client by default.
 You have to configure the VPN route on the VPN server to allow this traffic.
 The action of the route may be either `deliver` or `translate`.

-* When the action is `deliver`, after the packet is decrypted from the tunnel, the packet is forwarded directly, so the source IP of the packet is the VPN client IP, which ifrom the client IP pool.
+* When the action is `deliver`, after the packet is decrypted from the tunnel, the packet is forwarded directly, so the source IP of the packet is the VPN client IP, which is from the client IP pool.
 * When the action is `translate`, after the packet is decrypted from the tunnel, the source IP of the packet is translated to the private IP of the VPN server, then the packet is sent.

 Note which CIDR should be specified when you create the security group and ACL rules.